ast-al/rangeless/README.md

 the intended usage is "to express the intent" or "better syntax" or to "separate the concerns", etc.
 Others look at the toy examples and point out that they could be straightforwardly written as normal imperative code, and I tend to agree with them:
-There's no real realon to write code like:
+There's no real reason to write code like:
 ```cpp
     std::move(xs)
   % fn::where(     [](const auto& x) { return x % 2 == 0; })